Decision Time for a Once-Great Band: Yes Live

 My hat’s off to Geoff Downes as well, who is doing this tour under the most difficult of personal circumstances, I have great compassion for the guy and respect for the fact that he’s out there giving it 100 percent every night.
 But as I said to my buddy between songs, you have to feel for any keyboard player who gets up in the morning and says to himself “I’ve gotta play Rick Wakeman’s parts live tonight.”
 It’s not Downes’ fault that he’s not in Wakeman’s class as a keyboard player; only a handful of people on the planet are.
 And the mix didn’t help him; there were several spots where he was mixed so low you had to strain to hear him at all, especially during The Yes Album segment.

 With the news Monday night that founding Yes guitarist Peter Banks has died, the stakes for the future couldn’t be clearer.
 The band members from the classic lineup of Anderson, Howe, Squire, Wakeman and White are all in their sixties.
 The clock is running out, and the question before Squire and Howe is simple; which is going to be your priority from here on out, the money or the legacy?
 To choose the latter, Yes will need to welcome Anderson (and hopefully also Wakeman) back and be willing to tour less often and less intensively.
-Choosing the latter path can burnish Yes's once-secure status as the most important, successful, and long-lasting band in the progressive rock genre.
-To choose the former, is to throw in the towel on a band that deserves so much better.
+Choosing this path can burnish Yes’s once-secure status as one of the cornerstones of the progressive rock genre.
+Otherwise, the group is simply playing out the string, more a business than a band.